From Evidence to Trajectory: Abductive Reasoning Path Synthesis for Retrieval-Augmented Generation Agents Development: Related Works

 \subsection{RAG Agents for QA}

 RAG agents enhance LLMs with external evidence to mitigate hallucinations in knowledge-intensive QA~\citep{achiam2023gpt,cheng2024dated,hallucination}.
 The paradigm has evolved from simple ``retrieve-then-read'' pipelines~\citep{RAG,gao2023retrieval} to sophisticated workflows that interleave reasoning, tool use, and reflection~\citep{ReAct,IRCoT,SelfRAG,Iter-RetRAG}.
 Recent works scale agentic QA through learned monologues~\citep{IM-RAG}, and modular designs that separate planning from execution~\citep{Search-o1,Collab-RAG,RAG-Star}.
 Some efforts also leverage reinforcement learning to optimize policies of retrieval and reasoning~\citep{Search-R1,R1-Searcher,Mujica-MyGO}.
 Orthogonal advances strengthen the retrieval side, including query reformulation~\citep{RQ-RAG,RaFe}, end-to-end multi-hop retrieval~\citep{BeamRetrieval}, and knowledge graph integration~\citep{Graph-R1,KG-o1,DynaSearcher}.
-Despite making great progress, state-of-the-art methods seldom expose fine-grained process supervision that our work introduces to precisely guide LLMs in performing agentic operations like question decomposition, retrieval invocations, and reasoning.
+Despite progress, current methods rely heavily on outcome rewards or prompt heuristics.
+Consequently, when the base LLM lacks sufficient knowledge priors, it often fails to explore usable trajectories, rendering RL ineffective.